brancusi/media-maniac/docs/pages/Task Runner.md

 ### Steps
-	- Pre process the rules and update with UUIDs logseq.order-list-type:: number
+	- DONE Pre process the rules and update with UUIDs logseq.order-list-type:: number
 	- Amend with the source file
 	  logseq.order-list-type:: number